AdrienFeillard/OptML_project/README.md

-# CS-439 : Mini-Project

-# Adaptive Noise Injection in Convolutional Neural Network Training
+# Adaptive Noise Injection in CNN Training (CS-439 Mini-Project)

+## Description

+This project introduces an **adaptive noise injection strategy** to improve Convolutional Neural Network (CNN) training for image classification on CIFAR-10.
+Addressing issues like **suboptimal convergence** and **overfitting**, our method dynamically injects noise based on real-time model parameters (e.g., loss, gradients).
+The goal is to help models escape local minima and enhance generalization, specifically by injecting noise only when the model appears stuck or is overfitting.

 ## Quickstart